Ben Jones (offensive lineman): Professional career

+Pre-draft

-Jones was considered one of the top center prospects for the 2012 NFL Draft.
+Jones was considered one of the top center prospects for the 2012 NFL draft.
 Sports Illustrated ranked him second among center prospects, behind only Peter Konz.

 Houston Texans

-Jones was drafted in the fourth round by the Houston Texans.
-He was one of only three centers selected, besides Konz and David Molk.
+Jones was drafted in the fourth round by the Houston Texans with the 99th overall pick.
+He was one of only three centers selected, the other two being Konz and David Molk.
 Jones was expected to back up Pro Bowl center Chris Myers while also seeing time at guard.
-Starting in Week 7 of the 2012 NFL season, against the Baltimore Ravens, Jones became the starting right guard for the Texans.
+Starting in Week 7 of the 2012 NFL season against the Baltimore Ravens, Jones became the starting right guard for the Texans.

 Tennessee Titans

 On March 10, 2016, Jones signed a four-year contract with the Tennessee Titans.

-2016 season

-In 2016, Jones started all 16 games for Titans as they finished with a 9-7 record, from a 3-13 record last season.
-He blocked for Demarco Murray as he led the AFC in rushing yards.
+In 2016, he started all 16 games for Titans as they finished with a 9-7 record, from a 3-13 record the previous season.
+He blocked for Demarco Murray as the latter led the AFC in rushing yards.

-2017 season

-In 2017, Jones remained the starting center for the Titans, starting all 16 regular season games and finishing with another 9-7 record and qualifying for the playoffs.
-Jones started the AFC wildcard game against the Kansas City Chiefs, blocking for Derrick Henry as he ran for a then-career-high 157 yards in a 22-21 comeback win from a 22-3 deficit at halftime.
-He also started the divisional round game against the New England Patriots, which resulted in a 35-14 loss.
+In 2017, Jones remained the starting center for the Titans, starting all 16 regular season games; the team finished with another 9-7 record and qualified for the playoffs.
+Jones started in the AFC Wild Card game against the Kansas City Chiefs, blocking for Derrick Henry as the latter ran for 157 yards in a 22-21 comeback win; the Titans were in a 22-3 deficit at halftime.
+He also started the Divisional Round game against the New England Patriots, which resulted in a 35-14 loss.

-2018 season

 In 2018, Jones started all 16 regular season games for the Titans, who finished with a third consecutive 9-7 record.
 He blocked for Derrick Henry as he was named AFC Offensive Player of the Month in December, running for 585 yards in the final four games of the season, including running for a career-high 238 yards and four touchdowns in a 30-9 week 14 win over the Jacksonville Jaguars.

-2019 season
+Jones signed a two-year, $13.5 million contract extension with the Titans on August 30, 2019.
 In 2019, Jones started 15 regular season games, missing the week 9 game against the Carolina Panthers with a concussion.
 The Titans finishing with a fourth consecutive 9-7 record, with Jones blocking for Derrick Henry as he won the NFL rushing yards title.
 The Titans qualified for the playoffs, making it to the AFC conference championships and losing to eventual Super Bowl Champions Kansas City Chiefs.
 Jones started all three playoff games, and blocked for Henry as he ran for nearly 200 yards in each of the first two games.